intj-t/intj-t/README.md

 70 Disc MSDN Subscritions Physical x6

-$2.5 Million and 88 text books in value
+$2.5 Million each and 88 text books in value

 Ian Fleming Collection 26 Books $20K each $520,000 in value